justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 The likes on Facebook are for the added link and the likes on WordPress are for the post/page.
 Facebook considers these as different objects.

+= U36 The privacy option is not working =

+You cannot add links with less privacy as specified in the Facebook application settings.
+To change this: Privacy Settings (right top triangle) > Apps and Websites > Edit Settings > Edit Settings (button) > Edit (link) > App activity privacy

 **--- Security ---**

 = X01 Which users can use this plugin? =